ragablitz/javascript/README.md

 ### JavaScript
 :+1: Click this link to view <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from" title="Click here to view JavaScript Array">*JavaScript Array* </a><br>
+:+1: Click this link to view <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for" title="Click here to view JavaScript for loop">*for loop* </a><br>
 :+1: Click this link to view <a href="https://javascript.info/array" title="Click here to view JavaScript Arrays">*JavaScript Arrays* </a><br>
 :+1: Click this link to view <a href="https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/" title="Click here to view Difference Between var, let, and const in JavaScript">*Difference Between var, let, and const in JavaScript* </a><br>
 :+1: Click this link to view <a href="https://www.geeksforgeeks.org/javascript-object-freeze-method/" title="Click here to view JavaScript Object freeze() Method">*JavaScript Object freeze()* </a><br>